 We created this page as a resource and we’ll update it as the situation changes.

 Wells Fargo Online banking is the fastest and easiest way to manage your account.
 You can safely and securely make payments, check your balance, and access many other services 24/7 from our website or mobile app.1 If you don’t have Wells Fargo Online banking you can enroll here.

 Frequently asked questions

-These FAQs provide information about our COVID-19 payment assistance program as of August 1, 2020.
+These FAQs provide information about our COVID-19 financial support as of December 30, 2020.
 This information is subject to change at any time without notice.
 If you currently have payment assistance and have questions about the terms of the assistance, please contact us.

 - Student Loan accounts: 1-800-658-3567 (available Monday – Friday, 7:00 am – 8:00 pm Central Time).

 - Relay calls accepted, including 711.

 Information for customers currently deferring payments

 If you are currently deferring payments on a personal loan or student loan, you are not required to make a payment during your deferral period.
 However, because interest continues to accrue during your deferral period, it is to your benefit to make full or partial payments at any time you are able.
 Be sure to carefully review all information provided about what to expect during and after the deferral period.

 Yes.
 Interest will be charged according to the terms of your account.